Creophilus maxillosus: Control

 The hairy rove beetle is considered beneficial in the environment because it is a successful scavenger and predator.
 However, infestation of houses has been reported by this beetle.
 A reason why C. maxillosus infests houses is not known for certain, but a study of rearing this beetle in the laboratory has shown that adults like to lay eggs in fresh sand and not sand that is old or contaminated.
 To solve the problem of infestation certain pesticides have been found to affect the adults and larvae of this beetle and can be used to control their numbers.
 Atroban, a chemical pesticide composed of permethrin (0.05%), decreases the number of adults and larvae of the family Staphylinidae.
-Short term reductions of this family were caused by a chemical named demethoate (0.05%).
+Short term reductions of this family were caused by a chemical named dimethoate (0.05%).
 Both of these pesticides were tested on moist spots on poultry dung.

 Forensics

 Creophilus maxillosus is one of the many forensically important insect species commonly encountered during crime scene investigations.
 This species can be used in investigative forensic entomology to aid in establishing a time of colonization or post mortem interval (PMI), both of which usually prove helpful in general crime scene investigation.
 Hairy rove beetles are considered forensically important, however; their use is somewhat limited due to their transient nature and widespread distribution.
 Croephilus maxillosus frequency at crime scene investigations conducted in their natural habitat often disqualifies them from being an indicator of body relocation.
 Creophilus maxillosus forensic relevance, however, is proportionally associated with predation of Diptera larvae, which is one of the most important secondary predations encountered at crime scenes.

 Both larvae and adults of the predatory Creophilus maxillosus feed on the organic remains of carrion as well as nutrient-packed dipteran larvae.
 Their appearance in the 'common' faunal succession usually follows the first Diptera larvae colonization and continues throughout the later stages of decomposition.
 The presence of C. maxillosus on carrion is sometimes associated with a marked reduction or in some instances an unexplained absence of fly larvae.
 This predation causes an overall misrepresentation of the overall entomofaunical succession, and must be considered in some instances.